Skip to Content

 The ideal condition for mowing damp grass

-The best-case scenario for mowing damp grass is first to have a strong, commercial mower.
+The best-case scenario for mowing damp grass is first to have a solid commercial mower.
 Secondly, don’t mow just after it’s rained.

 Ways to effectively mow damp grass

-Mowing with dull blades destroys the health and the beauty of your lawn, so make sure your blades are sharp.
+Mowing with dull blades destroys your lawn’s health and beauty, so make sure your knives are sharp.

 ● Raise your mower deck: